markuslewin/my-react-template/README.md

 ## Server runtime

 This template produces static files to be hosted on a static file server.
-Sometimes a server runtime is required - when bypassing restrictive CORS policies of a remote API, for example.
+Sometimes a server runtime is required - when hiding API keys, or bypassing restrictive CORS policies, for example.
 For these scenarios, serverless functions can be created in `/netlify/functions`.

 ## Adding fonts